certtools/intelmq/docs/FAQ.md

 ```
 ## Multithreading is not available for this bot

-Multithreading is not available for some bots.
+Multithreading is not available for some bots and AMQP broker is necessary.

+ * Multithreading is only available when using the AMQP broker.
  * For all collectors, Multithreading is disabled.
 Otherwise this would lead to duplicated data, as the data retrieval is not atomic.
  * Some bots use libraries which are not thread safe.
 Look a the bot's documentation for more information.
  * Some bots' operations are not thread safe.
 Look a the bot's documentation for more information.